ajnart/homarr-docs/docs/customizations/dark-mode.md

+---
-# Dark Mode
+title: 🌗 Dark Mode

-Homarr has a Dark Mode built-in, which is much more comforting to your eyes.
-You can active the dark mode in your settings or via the [keyboard shortcuts](./../advanced-configuration/keyboard-shortcuts.md).
+tags:
+  - Configuration
+  - Customization
+  - Theming
+---

-## Toggle Dark Mode in the Settings
+## Enabling Dark Mode

-To activate the darkmode over your settings, click on the cog icon at the top right and turn on the switch labeled "Switch to darkmode".
+To enable dark mode, go to the settings and toggle the switch for dark mode.

 :::tip

-Use the [keyboard shortcut](./../advanced-configuration/keyboard-shortcuts.md) for faster toggeling.
+You can use the keyboard shortcut <kbd>WIN</kbd> + <kbd>J</kbd> to easily toggle the dark mode.

 :::

 ![screen recoding of toggeling dark mode in settings](./img/customizations-dark-mode-toggle-settings.gif)

+---

-## Preview of Dark Mode
+## Preview

 ![screen recording of dark mode](./img/customizations-dark-mode-toggle.gif)